dinlaks/autoscaling-demos/customMetricsScaling/README.md

 ## Creating a ScaledObject

-In order to create a ScaledObject using the built in OpenShift Prometheus service, we need three things:
+In order to create a ScaledObject using the built-in OpenShift Prometheus service, we need the following things:

-* A service account to authenticate to Prometheus with
+* A service account to authenticate to Prometheus
+* A secret that generates a token for service account
+* A role for the service account
 * A TriggerAuthentication Object
 * A ScaledObject